The Gross-Zagier-Zhang formula over function fields: Decomposition of the height distribution

-Consider maps where the first map maps a CM point to the base change to $\CO_{\overline v}$ of its Zariski closure in $\CM_U$ and the second map is the natural one.
-We have an ``uniformization" of $CM_U$ by $\CH_{U_v}$ and an ``uniformization" of the composition of \eqref{113} by \eqref{HUv'} as follows.
+Consider maps where the first map sends a CM point to the base change to $\CO_{\overline v}$ of its Zariski closure in $\CM_U$ and the second map is the natural one.
+We have a ``uniformization" of $CM_U$ by $\CH_{U_v}$ and a ``uniformization" of the composition of \eqref{113} by \eqref{HUv'} as follows.